Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Case studies

 \subsection{Great Britain 2030 power system}

-The power system considered to conduct simulations in this paper is a feasible representation of the Great Britain system by 2030, which considers a partially-decarbonised generation mix characterised by: 1) a nuclear fleet providing baseload and driving the \textit{N}-1 reliability requirement for frequency services, due to the large power rating of some of these nuclear units (such as the 1.8GW-capacity Hinkley Point C power station \cite{HinkleyPointC}, expected to be commissioned by 2025); 2) a fleet of gas-fired power plants including Combined-Cycle Gas Turbines (CCGTs) and Open-Cycle Gas Turbines (OCGTs); and 3) a high increase in renewable capacity from current levels, with 60GW of wind power considered in this paper (corresponding to the average wind capacity of the four scenarios envisioned for 2030 by the British system operator \cite{NationalGridFES2020}).
+The power system considered to conduct simulations in this paper is a feasible representation of the Great Britain system by 2030, which considers a partially-decarbonised generation mix characterised by: 1) a nuclear fleet providing baseload and driving the \textit{N}-1 reliability requirement for frequency services, due to the large power rating of some of these generators; 2) a fleet of gas-fired power plants including Combined-Cycle Gas Turbines (CCGTs) and Open-Cycle Gas Turbines (OCGTs); and 3) a high increase in renewable capacity from current levels, with 60GW of wind power considered in this paper (corresponding to the average wind capacity of the four scenarios envisioned for 2030 by the British system operator \cite{NationalGridFES2020}).
 The parameters defining the operational characteristics of the thermal fleet are included in Table~\ref{TableThermal_intro}.

 Electricity demand ranges from 20GW to a peak of 60GW, accounting for daily and seasonal variations, with 90\% of the load located in England and 10\% in Scotland \cite{DemandEnglandScotland}.
 Wind capacity is split by 50\%-50\% between England and Scotland \cite{BEISwind2019}, and the transmission corridor connecting these two regions has a voltage of 400kV, line reactance of $50\Omega$ and thermal limit of 7.5GW \cite{ETYS2020}.
+The England-Scotland regions were identified by \cite{InmaMultiArea,GBtwoRegions} as an appropriate division of the British grid into areas where synchronous machines show a similar frequency behaviour.

 Regarding post-fault frequency limits, the values defined in GB are \cite{StandardNationalGrid}: \begin{itemize} \item RoCoF must be below 0.125Hz/s at all times to avoid the tripping of RoCoF-sensitive protection relays (i.e.~$\textrm{RoCoF}_\textrm{max}=0.125\textrm{Hz/s}$). \item The frequency nadir must never be below 49.2Hz to prevent the activation of Under Frequency Load Shedding (i.e.~$\Delta f_\textrm{max}=0.8\textrm{Hz}$). \item Frequency must recover to be above 49.5Hz within 60s after the outage, referred to as the frequency quasi-steady-state requirement (i.e.~$\Delta f_\textrm{max}^\textrm{ss}=0.5\textrm{Hz}$). \end{itemize} Due to increasing penetration of non-synchronous RES in GB, which would significantly increase the procurement cost of frequency services needed to comply with this regulation, the RoCoF limit is in the process of being relaxed to 1Hz/s in the whole network \cite{LossOfMainsProgramme}, therefore this paper considers a value of $\textrm{RoCoF}_\textrm{max}=1\textrm{Hz/s}$.